joseasoler/tradergen/README.md

 **Cannibal:** Adds resources from morally questionable origins to the trader stock.
 Present in Combat and Slaver orbital traders.

-### Orbital trader changes
+### Trader changes

-**Bulk goods:** May have any alcohol type in stock instead of only beer.
-Increased variety and quantity of textiles in stock.
-Never has human leather in stock by default.

-**Combat:** Guaranteed to have a few pieces of power armor in stock.
-May rarely have a shield belt or smokepop belt in stock.

-**Exotic:** Very cheap and very expensive bionics are less common.
-Ultratech bionics are infrequent.
-Increased variety of joy buildings in stock.
+The following changes are applied to all vanilla orbital traders.
+Some modded traders receive the same support as well, as shown in the Mod Support section.

+* Traders which could only have beer in stock now may have any alcohol type.

+* Traders with textiles in stock now have increased variety but will not carry human leather in stock.

+* Traders with recreation buildings in stock will now have increased stock variety.

-**Slaver:** May have any alcohol type in stock instead of only beer.
-Has more variety of gluttonous food instead of just chocolate.
-Very cheap and very expensive bionics are less common.
-Ultratech bionics are infrequent.
+* Bionics with an average price are more common.
+Really cheap and really expensive bionics are less common.
+Should have more impact when bionics mods are being used.

+* Orbital traders usually only carry ranged weapons, armor or bionics which are industrial or better.

-**Imperial(requires Royalty):** Increased variety of joy buildings in stock.
-Has some gluttonous food in stock.
+** Imperial orbital traders (with Royalty) have some recreation buildings and gluttonous food in stock.

-Some orbital trader types added by mods have received changes as well.
-In the cases of traders with limited stock or having way less total wealth than vanilla traders, an effort has been made to add stock which makes sense to them.
-Check the Mod support section for details.

 #### Mod support